RobertCarrUTA/Mavs-Arboretum-Store/README.md

   * [Project UML Class Diagram](#project-uml-class-diagram)

 ## About the Project
-Using the C++ gtkmm library, this project offers a friendly user interface for a hypothetical gardening store.
+This C++17 project offers a friendly user interface for a hypothetical gardening store (using the C++ gtkmm library).
 The store's structure is based on a number of classes that work together through object-oriented programming.
-UML class diagrams guided the design of the program.
+[UML class diagrams](https://github.com/RobertCarrUTA/Mavs-Arboretum-Store/blob/main/UML-Class-Diagram-Requirements.png) guided the design of the program.

 ## Project Demo Video
 [Click here to see the project demo](https://www.youtube.com/watch?v=xdmtEtFTomY).